Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

-To find a new estimator for $\bth$ in the $t$-th iteration, the \emph{M-step} in the EM algorithm maximizes $Q\left(\bth|\bth^{(t)}\right)$ and let $\bth^{(t+1)}=\text{argmax}_{\bth}Q\left(\bth|\bth^{(t)}\right)$.
-However, the major difficulty is to deal with the integral and the denominator which don't have closed forms.
+To update $\bth$ in the $t$-th iteration, the \emph{M-step} maximizes $Q\left(\bth|\bth^{(t)}\right)$ and sets $\bth^{(t+1)}=\argmax_{\bth}Q\left(\bth|\bth^{(t)}\right)$.
+The main difficulty is that the truncated-normal expectations in \eqref{eq:Q-func} do not have closed forms.
 To deal with this challenge, we use Monte Carlo simulation.
-More precisely, for all $n=1,\dots,N$, we simulate $L$ samples according to the same distribution as $\bm v|R_n^{c_n},\bmu^{(t)},\bsig^{(t)}$.
+More precisely, for all $n=1,\dots,N$, we generate $L$ samples according to the same distribution as $\bm v|R_n^{c_n},\bmu^{(t)},\bsig^{(t)}$.
 This is the conditional multivariate normal distribution inside $R_{n}^{c_n}$.
 The standard acceptance-rejection method can be used and we provide the details in Algorithm~\ref{alg:acc-rej}.

-Once the Monte Carlo samples $\{\bm x_{n}^{(l)}\}$ for $n=1,\dots,N$ and $l=1,\dots,L$ have been generated, we may replace $Q(\bth|\bth^{(t)})$ in \eqref{eq:Q-func} by
+Once the Monte Carlo samples {$\{\bm v_{n}^{(l)}\}$ for $n=1,\dots,N$ and $l=1,\dots,L$} have been generated, we may replace $Q(\bth|\bth^{(t)})$ in \eqref{eq:Q-func} by

 where $C$ is constant with respect to $\bmu$ and $\bsig$.
 Note that this is the standard MLE for multivariate normal distribution with $NL$ samples.
 Therefore, we have

 This completes the $t$-th iteration of the EM algorithm.